 The defendant knowingly delivered or attempted to deliver a non-controlled substance.

-The defendant represented through his words or conduct that the substance consisted of a particular controlled substance.
+The defendant represented through their words or conduct that the substance consisted of a particular controlled substance.

 SECTION CITED FROM: CT Criminal Jury Instructions 8.1-12